Bl4ky113/GoLang-Curso-Profesional/notes.md

 Se puede agregar, despúes del nombre, un [] con el nombre y tipos de datos para un dato generico.
 Donde lo podremos usar el tipo generico en las interfaces.

+# GIN

+Gin is a Backend Martini (Golang api) like API with stounding performace Some of it's perks are:
+- json validation
+- middleware support
+- routes grouping
+- error management (not by default in GO)
+- JSON, HTML and more Server side rendering
+- Extendable with middleware

+## Install

+$ go get -u github.com/gin-gonic/gin

+In the files

+import "github.com/gin-gonic/gin"

+There's a way with modules, but meh.
+I tried to install it without a module and it didn't work.
+Soo

+Just create a module, that's it

+There's a simple example of a /ping route, and that's it.

+It's done, the hole tutorial/docs and more